space-physics/piradar/README.rst

 Setup Red Pitaya Radar software
 ================================
-First you setup an image on the Micro SD card, then you setup GNU Radio on your Linux laptop.
+To connect over Ethernet from GNU Radio to the Red Pitaya, setup an image on the Red Pitaya's micro SD card and setup GNU Radio on your Linux laptop.

 Install Red Pitaya GNU Radio image
 ----------------------------------